 The sky is the limit on the types of food preserved this way.
 Here are some of the foodstuffs that Vicki has canned:

-We would like to be able to can pasta, but have never figured out how to process it for the required period of time without the noodles going completely soggy.
+Vicki would like to be able to can pasta, but have never figured out how to process it for the required period of time without the noodles going completely mushy.

 The pieces of equipment Vicki used were: